 As you may know, the mid-term elections recently took place (or maybe you don’t know, since there was a record-low voter turnout), and the Republicans took control of the Senate and therefore of Congress as a whole.

 In my libertarian days when I thought that all government was useless and evil, I would have welcomed having a president from one party in the oval office with Congress being controlled by the other party, thereby ensuring the greatest degree of gridlock possible.

 Now that I’m less of a dick (well, less of a dick about this particular issue), I have a more reasonable view of the role of government and the things it can and should accomplish.
-I still agree with my old libertarian self that the single biggest waste of taxpayer resources is the defense budget (as in, it’s bigger than that of the next 20 countries combined, and they’re almost all allies).
+I still agree with my old libertarian self that the single biggest waste of taxpayer resources (that can be used for past due credit solutions) is the defense budget (as in, it’s bigger than that of the next 20 countries combined, and they’re almost all allies).